Academics at DA

 Douglas Anderson Orchestra students are also fortunate to learn from professional musicians in our own community.
 Musicians from the Jacksonville Symphony Orchestra as well as the Ritz Chamber Players are regular guests and mentors.
 The DA orchestra also collaborates with many local arts organizations, including the Friday Musicale, Amelia Island Chamber Music Festival, Prelude Chamber Music, and Jewish Community Alliance among others to provide enriching learning opportunities.

 Students from all over Northeast Florida participate in the orchestra’s rigorous program.
 All orchestra students meet a minimum of 90 minutes a day.
 For many students, who are in additional orchestra classes, this means at least 2 orchestra classes each day.
 In addition to orchestra classes, students attend classes in AP Music Theory, Keyboard, Music History, Recording, Jazz History, and Electronic Music.

 The Douglas Anderson Orchestras

 The Douglas Anderson School of the Arts Orchestra Program is one of the finest high school orchestra programs in the nation.
-Under the direction of Brian Griffin, Director of Orchestras, the orchestra program at DA consists of three string orchestras, ranging from a training-level ensemble through an advanced Chamber Orchestra, which regularly performs standard orchestral literature.
+Under the direction of Brian Griffin, Director of Orchestras and Kenneth Williams PhD, the orchestra program at DA consists of three string orchestras, ranging from a training-level ensemble through an advanced Chamber Orchestra, which regularly performs standard orchestral literature.
 In addition to these orchestras, students of the DA Symphony Orchestra attend after school rehearsals and perform during special events throughout the year.
 An annual Concerto Concert, performed entirely by DA orchestra and music department students, features soloists from the DA Chamber Orchestra and Wind Symphony.

 "Just Like Gentlemen" Ana-Spfia Pozo, Joe Henderson, Claudia Beshears, Edward Latimer